-POSTing with curl's -d option will make it include a default header that looks like Content-Type: application/x-www-form-urlencoded.
-That is what your typical browser will use for a plain POST.
+POSTing with curl's -d option makes it include a default header that looks like Content-Type: application/x-www-form-urlencoded.
+That is what your typical browser uses for a plain POST.

 Many receivers of POST data do not care about or check the Content-Type header.

 If that header is not good enough for you, you should, of course, replace that and instead provide the correct one.
 Such as if you POST JSON to a server and want to more accurately tell the server about what the content is: